-Since one of the borders is pieced, we'll use what I call 'textbook size' border lengths to make sure the inner section of the quilt remains square and accurate as you progress.
+Since one of the borders is pieced, use what is considered a "textbook-size" border length to make sure the inner section of the quilt remains square and accurate as you progress.
 Otherwise, you may run into problems matching up that patchwork border with its neighbors when it's time to assemble the quilt.

 As with any quilt, it's important to sew an accurate quarter-inch seam allowance, to press carefully and thoroughly as you work, and to measure all new components to be sure they are the correct size before proceeding.
-My article about squaring up problem quilt blocks will help you deal with blocks that are a bit off.
+You may want to square up problem quilt blocks that are a bit off.

-Cut as you work -- it's never a good idea to cut all fabric for a quilt ahead of time.
-You can make errors and I can make errors -- always test before you cut.Continue to 3 of 8 below.
+Cut as you work--it's never a good idea to cut all fabric for a quilt ahead of time.
+You can make errors, so always test before you cut.Continue to 3 of 8 below.

 03 of 08